Advertiser terms and conditions

 Advertisement means any material in any form lodged for publication or other distribution as an advertisement, including job advertisements;

-Advertiser Content means any information, images or other material in respect of the Advertiser’s organization or its jobs, provided by the Advertiser;
+Advertiser Content means any information, images or other material in respect of the Advertiser’s organisation or its jobs, provided by the Advertiser;

 Advertising Package means the program of Advertising and branding initiatives as set out in the Quotation;